winesapOS/winesapOS/UPGRADES.md

 - smartmontools is installed for monitoring drive health.
 - Shortcuts are added to the desktop for game launchers and the office suite.
 - Proton-6.5-GE-2 is installed as an alternative Steam Play compatibility tool.
-- Printer drives are installed.
+- Printer drivers are installed.